jeremygray/pyfilesec/README.txt

 Bug reports and code contributions are welcome; the project is on github and you can contact me there (https://github.com/jeremygray/pyFileSec).
 For contacting me privately, e.g., about security issues, please look for my gmail address at the top of the main code.
-Help with Windows issues would be great (especially file permissions).
+Help with Windows would be great (see the issues list).

 Contributors